mskcc/Halo_Melanoma_IL2/README.md

 ## Run pipeline

 A convenience shell script was created to easily launch pipeline on a LSF cluster.
+NOTE: this will need to be customized to your system.
 ```
 sh [src_dir]/pipeline/run.sh
 ```